-To the extent that FMCSA intends to reconsider its position on the assumption of a driver behind the wheel at all times because of the absence of specific regulatory text requiring a driver behind the wheel, ^{5,6} NSTA is opposed to an ADS to perform the driver's functions on a school bus without the presence of a trained commercial driver in the driver's seat of a school bus.
-The Volpe report specifically notes in the Executive Summary7 that at the time the FMCSRs were drafted, there was no consideration of the possibility that such regulations might one day apply to CMVs that were partially or entirely driven exclusively by Automated Driving Systems [without
+To the extent that NHTSA intends to reconsider its position on the assumption of a driver behind the wheel at all times because of the absence of specific regulatory text requiring a driver behind the wheel, ^{5,6} NSTA is opposed to an ADS to perform the driver's functions on a school bus without the presence of a trained and licensed commercial driver in the driver's seat of a school bus.
+The Volpe report specifically notes in the Executive Summary that at the time the FMCSRs were drafted, there was no consideration of the possibility that such regulations might one day apply to CMVs that were partially or entirely driven exclusively by Automated Driving Systems [without input from a human driver].
+Given that such ADSs were not contemplated at